jgrams/blog/content/blog/i-vote-to-make-it-better/index.md

 That's a part of what makes voting feel so powerful.
 It's a private choice transmuted into public consensus.
 If the right candidate is elected I feel the balm of the world agreeing with my personal vision.
 If the wrong person is elected, I can sink a little deeper into knowing that strangers don't have my back.

 ## The Solution: More Danger
 There is a much more direct and effective way to make the CTA feel safe.
 In an unsafe situation, I can raise my hand and say "this is not acceptable".
-It's almost stupid, who would accept [more personal risk](https://www.cdc.gov/coronavirus/2019-ncov/vaccines/safety/adverse-events.html) to reduce the risk of a stranger?
+Plenty of people think it's stupid, who would accept [more personal risk](https://www.cdc.gov/coronavirus/2019-ncov/vaccines/safety/adverse-events.html) to reduce risk for a stranger?
 I promise I'll try.